lonbaker/jdd.io/index.md

 ---
 # Oh, hai there!

+It’s been a while, hasn’t it.
+Don’t worry.
+It’s not you.
+It’s me.
+All is peachy, but there have been a lot of changes.

 Last December, I accepted a job at [6Wunderkinder](http://6wunderkinder.com) to work on [Wunderlist](http://wunderlist.com).
 I started on a contract basis in January and shuttled back and forth to Berlin for the next few months while I sold my house, most of my stuff, and put the rest into a storage unit in Portland.
 Katerina and I found a cute temporary furnished apartment near Alexanderplatz and my permanent job started in April after my residency permit was granted.

 Along the way, I meant to send out updates to friends and family.
 I figured there would be a thousand fascinating things to say.
 And there have been.
 Between starting a new job at a startup, however, and moving to a new country—well, there simply hasn’t been much time.